 Tea communities have learnt so much from our far-reaching programmes.
 Farmers and workers have better diets.

-Thanks to the Malawi Tea 2020 partnership, estates are now providing healthier food for their staff.
+Thanks to the Malawi Tea 2020 partnership, estates now provide healthier food for their staff.
 Over 30,000 tea workers now have a lunch meal that is fortified with essential vitamins and includes fresh vegetables.
-Some estates are also encouraging women to grow vegetables, which estates then buy and add to the lunch menu.
+Some estates also encouraged women to grow vegetables, which estates then bought and added to the lunch menu.

-Our programmes encourage women to gain more independence.
-This is having a ripple effect across tea communities, as these women become champions – and encourage others to learn from and emulate them.
-We are therefore driving change on a much larger scale.
+Our programmes encouraged women to gain more independence.
+This had a ripple effect across tea communities, as these women became champions – and encouraged others to learn from and emulate them.
+We therefore drove change on a much larger scale.

-Recognising the vulnerability of the tea industry to climate change, we have set up initiatives to tackle environmental issues in Malawi.
+Recognising the vulnerability of the tea industry to climate change, we also set up initiatives to tackle environmental issues in Malawi.